shihab7269/Two-Switch-Multiconverter/README.md

 Here, total three arduino files are uploaded for up-converter, down-converter and ac voltage regulator apllications.
 Just download the code and upload to your arduino uno board.

 ### Output
-The following figures show the output voltage of the mid point type cycloconverter taking from a two channel digital oscilloscope.
+The following figures show the output voltage of the multi-converter taking from a two channel digital oscilloscope.

 <img src="Images/image-12.png" width="500" height="300">
 <img src="Images/image-13.bmp" width="500" height="300">